 Data we collect provide a foundation for how the needs of each student will be determined.
 By creating a data-rich culture, teachers and support staff will be able to assess the knowledge and skills that each student was able to acquire over the last 18 months of instruction that was significantly impacted by the pandemic.
 Our goal is to take an asset-based approach when evaluating results from each data collection tool.

 Action steps to support a data-informed culture include:

-- The creation of a district-wide Data Collection Calendar - Regular data meetings to inform instruction and identify individual student needs the state frameworks, the equity and social-emotional learning (SEL) audit completed last year will also be central to curriculum planning.
-It is critical that students are exposed to instructional materials that are inclusive of their background and identity.
+- The creation of a district-wide Data Collection Calendar - Regular data meetings to inform instruction and identify individual student needs

 Curriculum and Instruction